raj-jat/result_mgmt/README.md

 # result_mgmt

-This is a code to manage result of student and calculate percentage.
+This is a code in C++ language to manage result of student and calculate percentage.